jason-rivera/tutor-finder-app/README.md

 ## General Info
 This browser based web application to find tutoring services.

+Authors
+- Connor Young
+- Stirling Anderson
-Authors: Connor Young, Stirling Anderson, Jason Rivera
+- Jason Rivera

 ## Technologies
 Technologies used for this project: